 Get Ready to Boost Your Immune System

-As worries grow about the Coronavirus (Covid-19) pandemic, many more people are concerned about staying healthy and boosting their immune system.
+As worries continue around the Coronavirus (Covid-19) pandemic, many more people are concerned about staying healthy and boosting their immune system.

 We’ve collated the best immunity booster tips that can benefit your body and naturally boost your defences against viruses and bacteria.

 Your immune system is a network of interacting cells and proteins throughout your body that works to defend your body against infection.
 The healthier your immune system the less severely cold, flu and virus symptoms will affect you and the quicker you will be able to recover from an attack.

 There is truth behind the saying “an apple a day keeps the doctor away” and to mis-quote the Wall Street movie “Green is good” (not greed!).
 Eating a varied diet rich in essential vitamins can help your immune system fight illness.
 Fruit and vegetables are where we can get most nutrients and a simple rule is that the more colourful the mix of fruit and vegetables the better, with plenty of green.
 The best way to get a mix of nutrients is through food although you can supplement this with a good multivitamin.

 One of the biggest immune boosters of all is Vitamin C. Foods that are rich in Vitamin C are citrus fruits like oranges, grapefruits and all types of berries.
 Another good source of Vitamin C is in green vegetables such as spinach, kale and broccoli.

 A mix of fruit and vegetables also provide protective antioxidants that protect your body from free radicals that can damage some cells, in essence this should also boost overall health and immunity.
 Antioxidants are also found in other foods such as green tea, ginger and garlic.
 Green tea with ginger would give a double immune boost, but we don’t recommend the flavour if you add garlic!